Dumb and Dumber: Production

-The Farrelly Brothers had been trying for years to get their first movie made.
-Director Peter Farrelly's agent encouraged him to make a movie himself, alongside his brother Bobby.
+John Hughes conceived the film before he sold it to the Farrelly brothers and asked for his name to be removed from the writing credits.
+His concept was named Ski Nuts and was about "two dumb guys in Aspen".
+The Farrelly brothers had been trying for years to get their first movie made.
+Director Peter's agent encouraged him to make a movie himself, alongside his brother Bobby.

+Casting

-The Farrelly Brothers did not know who Jim Carrey was; they were only told that he was "The White Guy" on In Living Color.
-Only after a screening of Carrey's first major acting role, Ace Ventura: Pet Detective, did they realize they had struck gold.
-Based on the box-office success of Ace Ventura, Carrey was able to negotiate a salary of $7 million for this film.
+The Farrelly brothers did not know who Jim Carrey was; they were only told that he was "The White Guy" on In Living Color.
+Only after a screening of Carrey's first major acting role, Ace Ventura: Pet Detective, did they become interested in casting him.
+Based on the box office success of Ace Ventura, Carrey was able to negotiate a salary of $7 million for this film.

-Nicolas Cage, who was proposed to be Carrey's co-star, tried to negotiate a $2 million increase in his fee but New Line decided against casting him and signed Jeff Daniels instead.
+Nicolas Cage, who was proposed to be Carrey's co-star, tried to negotiate a $2 million increase in his fee but New Line Cinema decided against casting him and signed Jeff Daniels instead.
 Cage said he turned it down to do Leaving Las Vegas instead.
 Daniels was only paid around $50,000.
 New Line Cinema originally did not want Daniels in the film, as he was known only for his dramatic work at the time.
 However, the Farrellys and Carrey wanted Daniels for the part.
-Although New Line agreed to their demands, Daniels was offered the low salary in the hopes it would discourage him from signing on to the film.
+Although New Line Cinema agreed to their demands, Daniels was offered the low salary in the hopes it would discourage him from signing on to the film.
 Daniels ultimately accepted the role, despite his agent reportedly dissuading him out of fears it would kill his career.

-Steve Martin and Martin Short both turned down the role of Lloyd.
-According to Splitsider, Gary Oldman and Cage were the original choices for Lloyd and Harry.
-Chris Elliott and Rob Lowe were both also considered for the role of Harry.

-Carrey's chipped tooth is genuine, resulting from a fight with a classmate in his childhood, but he had since had it capped.
+100 actors turned down the role of Lloyd, including Steve Martin and Martin Short.
+According to Splitsider, Gary Oldman and Cage were the original choices for Lloyd and Harry.Chris Elliott and Rob Lowe were both also considered for the role of Harry.
+Lauren Holly was cast as she heard Carrey and Daniels were going to be in the film.
+Carrey's chipped tooth was genuine, resulting from a fight with a classmate in his childhood, but he had since had it capped.
 He simply had the crown temporarily removed from that tooth to portray Lloyd.